-A Texas-based wealth advisor apologized to the brother of slain Democratic National Committee (DNC) staffer Seth Rich via Twitter on Wednesday afternoon over his role in promoting a series of false conspiracy theories about the circumstances leading up to Rich’s death.
+A Texas-based wealth advisor and former Fox News guest apologized to the brother of slain Democratic National Committee (DNC) staffer Seth Rich via Twitter on Wednesday afternoon.

 Those tweets were posted by pro-Trump activist Ed Butowsky and are suspected to be part of a settlement agreement reached in a long-running series of defamation lawsuits filed by various members of the Rich family.
 The posts have since been deleted but screenshots of the messages were preserved by Law&Crime.